 This module provides an introduction to numerical methods for the simulation of classical and quantum many-particle systems.
 A focus lies on the investigation of model systems that describe strongly correlated quantum matter.
 The emergent physical phenomena in such system are often out of reach for analytical approaches and thus numerical approaches are essential for their understanding.
-The following methods will be covered in the course:
+The following methods will be covered in the module:

 • Classical Monte Carlo simulations